Plane at the Leopold Sedar Senghor airport in Dakar, Senegal, with the African Renaissance monument in the background

 Core area “Climate and energy, just transition” Climate-friendly and reliable power supply Internal link

 A shortage of energy is one of the main constraints to development in Senegal.
 Not quite half of the rural population has access to electricity.
 Germany is contributing to expanding energy supply in a climate-friendly way.
-Germany’s support is part of the Just Energy Transition Partnership (JETP) which the G7 heads of state and government agreed with Senegal in June 2023.
+Germany's support is part of the Just Energy Transition Partnership (JETP) which the International Partners Group (IPG) agreed with Senegal in June 2023.

 Production of antigen tests at the Institut Pasteur in Dakar, Senegal

-Core area “Health, social protection and population policy” Developing local markets for medicinal products Internal link
+Core area “Health, social protection and population dynamics” Developing local markets for pharmaceutical products Internal link

-Africa’s dependence on vaccine and drug imports from abroad has been thrown into sharp focus by the COVID-19 pandemic.
-The continent needs its own production facilities in order to improve supply.
-That is why Germany has been supporting the Senegalese government in its efforts to comprehensively develop the country’s pharmaceuticals sector.
+Africa's dependence on vaccine and drug imports from abroad was thrown into sharp focus by the COVID-19 pandemic.
+In order to improve the supply of pharmaceutical products, Africa needs production facilities of its own.
+Germany has been supporting the Senegalese government since 2021 in its efforts to comprehensively develop the country's pharmaceutical sector.

 Current situation